twentysixreds/100-days-of-code/r1-log.md

 2: Getting used to basic concepts

 3: I need to go over things at least twice before things start to stick

+### R1D22

+1: Spent a few hours trying to make two GTPs

+2: Not confident enough to use actions in order to make API calls.
+Will find a simple course on using APIs and experiment

+3: Started 100 Days of Python (Udemy Course) which has been frustrating yet rewarding when solving the problems.

+4: Learning JS and Python helps cement common programming skills and prevents boredom

+5: Today I wanted to do it all, but I did focus on Python in the end

+6: My eye is recovering already, scary for a while.

+7: Day 22 done!